The Shattered Alliance: Gameplay

 The game offers two categories of scenario.
 The first, the chronicles of Osgorth, is composed of four fantastic scenarios in which the player directs armies composed, among others, of man-lizard, of humans riding unicorns, centaurs or amazons.
 Different creatures can cast spells that allow them to gain an advantage against enemies.
 One of the missions is freely inspired by the Battle of Gondor against the Mordor forces in The Lord of the Rings.
 The second category proposes three scenarios taking place in antiquity: the invasion of Carthage by Alexander the Great, the barbarian invasions of the Roman Empire and the attack of the Mongols against the Persians.
 In both categories of scenario, the player has the opportunity to define the field of confrontation (passes, plain, montages ...) as well as the forces involved.

 Development

-The game was written by John Lyon and was based on the designer's experience playing ancient miniatures.
+The game was written by John Lyon and the designer based the combat in the game on his playing experience with ancient miniatures games.
 The Shattered Alliance was programmed by John Lyon in BASIC and assembly language.
-It was based on a new game engine, called RapidFire, designed to make faster and easier to access the wargames published by the studio2.
+It was based on a new game engine, called RapidFire, designed to make faster and easier to access the wargames published by the studio.
 The game was published by Strategic Simulations in 1981 on Apple II and in January 1982 on Atari 8-bit.
 In addition to the floppy disk (or cassette) containing the program, the game's packaging contains an illustrated manual, two command cards, a card containing the combat data of the game and a card offering a brief presentation of its operation.
 In addition to the game, Strategic Simulations also released The Shattered Alliance Tool Kit which allows players to customize armies, maps, and game campaigns.